oren0e/check-crypto-investments/README.md

 4. Make available for Windows users as well
 5. Add more linters to the CI
 6. Use poetry for requirements
+7. Make the class inheritance more precise with `BaseHandler` instead of inheriting from the more specific `DataHandler`